-3. Draw a diagram that shows Earth's positioning in relation to the sun during the equinoxes and during the summer and winter solstices.
+knitting needle or sharpened pencil pushpin or thumbtack lamp with the shade removed white paper plate or piece of paper pencil marker timer 3.
+Draw a diagram that shows Earth's positioning in relation to the sun during the equinoxes and solstices.